South Beach Smoke Review

 The South Beach Smoke Deluxe Starter Kit doesn’t rock the boat in terms of design, opting for the cardboard case with magnetic closing clasp like the majority of companies.
 It’s sleek and black in color, overlaid in a bright, electric orange.
 Behind the logo, there’s a multi-colored, spiraling smoke design which looks like a DNA double-helix as designed by somebody twisted on LSD.
 The two batteries sit in felt-lined foam on the top layer, and the remainder of the starter kit is sat in some molded plastic in the bottom of the box.

 The e-cig itself is two-piece in design, with the cartridge end screwing securely onto the battery, leaving only two thin gaps for air-flow.
 It’s pen-sized and generally cigarette-like in appearance, although on the whole it’s quite heavy.
 The tip has the diamond style often favored over the more bland grey plastic, lighting up in pale amber as you inhale.
 In practice, it isn’t really bright enough to see light up, aside from two tiny holes in either side of the tip.
-The biggest set-back in terms of design is the large logo on the battery itself, which is the entire company name (which stretches around half the length of the Standard battery).
+The biggest set-back in terms of design is the large logo on the battery itself, which is the entire company name (which stretches down around half the length of the Standard battery).
 It’s overkill, since the “O” logo with smoke emanating from the center would have been more than adequate, but ultimately something forgivable if it performs well enough.

 Flavors and Vapor

 The battery on the South Beach Smoke e-cig was the primary focus of the improvements, so now they run at 4.2 volts, in comparison to the standard of around 3.7, which contributes to the impressive vapor production.
 If you use the extended battery heavily, it will run out after around four hours.
 In practice, this means that in normal conditions, it’s plenty for a full day of vaping.
 According to the marketing literature, the High Capacity battery offers between 500 and 600 puffs, which is obviously under ideal conditions (as it always is).
 We’d put this at 500, and you’d have to vape economically to achieve that.
 This is nit-picking, though, objectively the High Capacity option is an excellent pen-sized battery.
 It’s also very responsive, with no lag issues when you inhale and driving the atomizer (the small heater which converts the liquid to vapor) quickly and effectively.

 The Standard length battery (which should realistically be referred to as “short”) doesn’t last as long, but can get you through an evening if you drain the main one while you’re at work.
 According to South Beach Smoke, this one is good for 300 to 400 puffs, but we’d put this one at the lower end of this range under ideal conditions too.
 Bear in mind that manual batteries generally run out 25 percent quicker than automatics.
-They charge pretty quickly, with the smaller battery taking around two to three hours and the larger one taking up to four.
+They charge pretty quickly though, with the smaller battery taking around two to three hours and the larger one taking up to four.
 The charger is the USB pen-drive style, with a multicolored LED light to tell you when it’s done.
 A wire would have been appreciated, since an e-cig sticking straight out of a pen-drive can be a little unwieldy.
 It’s also worth noting that if you have an older South Beach battery, you need a new wall charger if you upgrade to the newer SuperMAX ones.